microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMB/docs/MS-SMB_ServerTestDesignSpecification.md

 __System Under Test (SUT)__

-From the third party°Øs point of view, the SUT is an implementation of MS-SMB.
+From the third party‚Äôs point of view, the SUT is an implementation of MS-SMB.
 On a Windows platform, the SUT is SMB server.

 ![](https://github.com/Microsoft/WindowsProtocolTestSuites/blob/master/TestSuites/MS-SMB/docs/images/TestSuite.png)